DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/PCA.png" style="border:none;" />
 </div>

-**November 1st** - Although we're all here to find key genes and transcripts involved in our favorite biological process, it's critical to first take a gene agnostic approach to explore the structure of our entire dataset.
+**November 1st *and* 8th** - Although we're all here to find key genes and transcripts involved in our favorite biological process, it's critical to first take a gene agnostic approach to explore the structure of our entire dataset.
 To do this we'll use Principle Component Analysis (PCA) to reduce the dimensionality of our data and try to identify the variables (sex, age, treatment, etc) that have the strongest influence over the transcriptional landscape in your study.
 We'll discuss common mis-steps and sources of variance in transcriptional data sets.
 You'll also be introduced to the popular graphing package [ggplot2](http://ggplot2.org/), to graph the results of your PCA analysis.
 Lecture slides available [here](https://www.icloud.com/keynote/0i4VPYHj9N0286jLLF20BYipw#Lecture05%5FexploratoryAnalysis)

 <div style="clear:both"></div>